Fear and the Nervous System

-Fear and the Nervous System was an alternative metal/industrial rock band formed by Korn guitarist James "Munky" Shaffer.
+Fear and the Nervous System was an alternative metal band formed by Korn guitarist James "Munky" Shaffer.
 The band released one self-titled album in 2012 and disbanded in 2014.

 History

 In early 2008, Korn guitarist James "Munky" Shaffer announced plans to release a new project entitled Fear and the Nervous System (probably a reference to Michael Powell's 1960 film "Peeping Tom").
 The record was said to be released in late 2008, through his own label, Emotional Syphon Recordings.
 The songs are being recorded at Music Grinder Studios in Hollywood, California.

 In July 2008, Wes Borland described the recording sessions:

 "It sort of, that's still up in the air as far as what's going to happen with that.
 Munky from Korn put that project together and the way it went down is he invited a bunch of musicians to the Korn studios and had sort of just a jam going for like a week to where every day different combinations of people would come in and play.
 Sometimes he would play and sometimes he wouldn't and then he and an engineer pieced together songs from all of these jams."

 "He had us come back in and I ended up having two things on the album that I played on.
 I came in and listened to what they put together and then out of the pieces that I had been involved with writing, sort of, because it was improvisation, then I wrote parts back on top of the improvisations.
 So it's sort of a weird concept as far as...
 It's definitely a strange way to make an album, but so I'm involved to that extent just by being on two songs and I did the artwork for the album."